jan-nicole/bynicole/README.md

 # bynicole
-A small website I built myself :)
+A small personal site I built myself about me and my life :)